 Beginner bookkeeping – where to start

-Depending on the size of the project you are working on will depend on how you complete your records, there are several different choices:
+Depending on the size of the project you are working on will depend on how you complete your records; there are several different choices:

 Accounts software – There are lots of different software available, most now are all online, so there is no upfront fee.
-They range from Wave which is free to QuickBooks, Sage and Xero; all have a monthly fee.
-The advantage of software is it will grow with your business, but you may need help in getting started.
+They range from Wave and Pandle, which are free to FreshBooks, QuickBooks, Ember and Zoho Books; all have a monthly fee.
+Most provide a free trial; look at a few to see which fits in best with your business.

 Do I need a Bookkeeper or Accountant?

-If you can complete the bookkeeping yourself, it may be that you just require their services at year end to ensure the records are correct to submit to either Companies House or HMRC.
+If you can complete the bookkeeping yourself, it may be that you require their services at year-end to ensure the records are correct to submit to either Companies House or HMRC.

 Beginner Bookkeeping – Keeping Records

 Depending on the amount of paperwork depends on the filing system needed.
 If there are only a few records, then a folder or you may need a lever arch file to keep the sales and purchase separately.
-You will need a filing system which can either be month by month are alphabetical by supplier and customer.
+You will need a filing system that can either be month by month are alphabetical by supplier and customer.

-A large business will need information on a daily basis and will have a team to do the work.
-A small business may only have a few records and just needs to get the figures for the year end.
+A large business will need information daily and will have a team to do the work.
+A small business may only have a few records and needs to get the figures for the year-end.
 Most require the information on a weekly or monthly basis.

-Accounts each year will have to be submitted to either Companies House for Limited Companies, or HMRC if you are self-employed.
+Accounts each year will have to be submitted to either Companies House for Limited Companies or HMRC if you are self-employed.

-Single Entry or Double Entry
+Beginner Bookkeeping – Single Entry or Double Entry

 Return from Beginner Bookkeeping to Business Accounting Basics Page.